Spurrier-Winiarski Wine Writer-in-Residence Award

 Inspiration for the Award

-The impetus for the Writer-in-Residence program sprang from the long friendship between Steven Spurrier and Warren Winiarski, which flowered over the years following the famed “Judgment of Paris” tasting in 1976.
+The impetus for the Writer-in-Residence program emerged from the long friendship between Steven Spurrier and Warren Winiarski, which flowered over the years following the famed “Judgment of Paris” tasting in 1976.
 In addition to their mutual love for fine wine, the two friends shared a passion for fine wine writing.

 Spurrier, the organizer of the Paris tasting, was himself a wine writer whose personal goal as a communicator was to expand the universe of wine lovers.
 He recognized that good writing about wine had the potential to enhance the experience and enjoyment of wine and thus he supported and encouraged other wine writers.
 Spurrier also found a way to continue that support after his death.
 Prior to his passing, he conceived and helped to establish Académie du Vin Library, a firm dedicated to the “publication of books about wine appreciation and enjoyment.”

-Warren Winiarski, best known as the winemaker who crafted the 1973 Cabernet Sauvignon which took first place amongst the red wines at the Paris tasting, gives much credit to UC Davis for facilitating his success.
+Warren Winiarski, best known as the winemaker who crafted the 1973 Cabernet Sauvignon which took first place amongst the red wines at the Paris tasting, gave much credit to UC Davis for facilitating his success.
 Although he was largely a self-taught winemaker, the university’s technical publications on winemaking and winegrowing became his indispensable practical-applications “bibles.”

 In recognition of the contributions of these writers, Warren Winiarski and the Winiarski Family Foundation provided the endowment establishing the Warren Winiarski Wine Writer Collection at the UC Davis Library in 2018.
 The papers of many of the most important wine writers of the 20th and 21st centuries (among them Hugh Johnson, Jancis Robinson, Dorothy Gaiter and John Brecher, Paul Lukacs, Bob Thompson, and Steven Spurrier) have been collected, preserved, and archived within the Warren Winarski Wine Writer Collection.
 The collection provides one of the many valuable resources in viticulture and enology available to the Resident through the UC Davis Library.